FreeRTOS/FreeRTOS-SMP-Demos/SMP.md

 # Introduction

-[Symmetric Multiprocessing (SMP) support in FreeRTOS Kernel](https://github.com/FreeRTOS/FreeRTOS-Kernel/tree/smp) enables running multiple tasks simultaneously on multi-core microcontrollers.
+[Symmetric Multiprocessing (SMP) support in FreeRTOS Kernel](https://github.com/FreeRTOS/FreeRTOS-Kernel/tree/smp) enables you to run multiple tasks simultaneously on multi-core microcontrollers.
 Mutlti-core microcontrollers contain two or more identical processor cores which share the same memory.
-FreeRTOS-SMP kernel utilizes all of those cores to schedule multiple ready tasks simultaneously.
+The FreeRTOS-SMP kernel utilizes all of those cores to schedule multiple ready tasks simultaneously.

 # New APIs

-The following new APIs have been added to the FreeRTOS-SMP Kernel:
+These additional APIs are available to the FreeRTOS-SMP Kernel:
 * [vTaskCoreAffinitySet](#vtaskcoreaffinityset)
 * [vTaskCoreAffinityGet](#vtaskcoreaffinityget)
 * [vTaskPreemptionDisable](#vtaskpreemptiondisable)